WikiEducationFoundation/WikiEduDashboard/docs/waypoint_and_nomad.md

 In conjunction with a server cluster managed with the [wikieduinfra repo](https://github.com/WikiEducationFoundation/wikieduinfra), the Dashboard uses Waypoint and Nomad to build and deploy to production.

 Use `waypoint up` to (attempt to) both build and deploy the app.
+(This is equivalent to `waypoint up` followed by `waypoint build`.)
 This packages the local project directory — including the generated assets and the .gitignored files like `application.yml` and `database.yml` — into a Docker image, pushes it to docker.wikiedu.org, then deploys it as a set of puma and sidekiq jobs to replace to replace the running jobs from the previous deployment.

 ## Build